d2l-ai/d2l-en/chapter_builders-guide/model-construction.md

 From a programming standpoint, a module is represented by a *class*.
-Any subclass of it must define a forward propagation function that transforms its input into output and must store any necessary parameters.
+Any subclass of it must define a forward propagation method that transforms its input into output and must store any necessary parameters.
 Note that some modules do not require any parameters at all.
-Finally a module must possess a backpropagation function, for purposes of calculating gradients.
+Finally a module must possess a backpropagation method, for purposes of calculating gradients.
 Fortunately, due to some behind-the-scenes magic supplied by the auto differentiation
 (introduced in :numref:`sec_autograd`)
 when defining our own module,
-we only need to worry about parameters and the forward propagation function.
+we only need to worry about parameters and the forward propagation method.

 [**To begin, we revisit the code that we used to implement MLPs**]